-On May 1, 2019, we entered into a Second Amended and Restated Credit Agreement (the "Credit Agreement") with Pioneer Investment, Inc., as U.S. borrower, NCS Multistage Inc., as Canadian borrower, Pioneer Intermediate, Inc. and the lenders party thereto, Wells Fargo Bank, National Association as administrative agent in respect of the U.S. Facility (as defined below) and Wells Fargo Bank, National Association, Canadian Branch, as administrative agent in respect of the Canadian Facility (as defined below) (the senior secured revolving credit facilities provided thereunder, the "Senior Secured Credit Facility").
+On May 1, 2019, we entered into a Second Amended and Restated Credit Agreement (the "Credit Agreement") with Pioneer Investment, Inc., as borrower (the "U.S. Borrower"), NCS Multistage Inc., as borrower (the "Canadian Borrower", together with the U.S. Borrower, the "Borrowers"), Pioneer Intermediate, Inc. (together with the Company, the "Parent Guarantors") and the lenders party thereto, Wells Fargo Bank, National Association as administrative agent in respect of the U.S. Facility (as defined below) and Wells Fargo Bank, National Association, Canadian Branch, as administrative agent in respect of the Canadian Facility (as defined below) (the senior secured revolving credit facilities provided thereunder, the "Senior Secured Credit Facility").
 The Credit Agreement amended and restated our prior credit agreement in its entirety.

 The Senior Secured Credit Facility consists of a (i) senior secured revolving credit facility in an aggregate principal amount of \$50.0 million made available to the U.S. Borrower (the "U.S. Facility"), of which up to \$5.0 million may be made available for letters of credit and up to \$5.0 million may be made available for swingline loans and (ii) senior secured revolving credit facility in an aggregate principal amount of \$25.0 million made available to the Canadian Borrower (the "Canadian Facility").
 On March 31, 2020, we borrowed an additional \$5.0 million under our Senior Secured Credit Facility to fund severance costs associated with reductions in force in response to the actual and projected decline in demand for our products and services as a result of the decline in market conditions primarily related to the COVID-19 pandemic.
-As of March 31, 2020, due to limits imposed by certain financial covenants, the total amount available to be drawn was an additional \$11.7 million, which is significantly less than the \$75.0 million lender commitments under our Senior Secured Credit Facility.
-The amount available may further decline if our business continues to be adversely impacted as a result of a decline in market conditions, primarily related to the COVID-19 pandemic.
+See "Note 9.
+Severance and Other Termination Benefits" for additional details.
+As of June 30, 2020, due to limits imposed by certain financial covenants, the total amount available to be drawn was an additional \$2.6 million.
 The Senior Secured Credit Facility will mature on May 1, 2023.
-As of March 31, 2020, we had \$10.0 million in outstanding indebtedness under the U.S. Facility and \$5.0 million in outstanding indebtedness under the Canadian Facility.
+As of June 30, 2020, we had \$10.0 million in outstanding indebtedness under the U.S. Facility and \$5.0 million in outstanding indebtedness under

 Borrowings under the U.S. Facility may be made in U.S. dollars for Adjusted Base Rate Advances, and in U.S. dollars, Canadian dollars or Euros for Eurocurrency Rate Advances (each as defined in the Credit Agreement).
 Such advances bear interest at the Adjusted Base Rate or at the Eurocurrency Rate plus an applicable interest margin as set forth in the Credit Agreement.
 Borrowings under the Canadian Facility may be made in U.S. dollars or Canadian dollars and bear interest at the Canadian (Cdn) Base Rate, Canadian (U.S.) Base Rate, Eurocurrency Rate or Discount Rate (each as defined in the Credit Agreement), in each case, plus an applicable interest margin as set forth in the Credit Agreement.
-The applicable interest rate at March 31, 2020 was 4.88%.
-We incurred interest expense related to the Senior Secured Credit Facility, including commitment fees, of \$0.2 million for the three months ended March 31, 2020.
+The applicable interest rate at June 30, 2020 was 4.88% on the U.S. Facility and 4.38% on the Canadian Facility.
+We incurred interest expense related to the Senior Secured Credit Facility, including commitment fees, of \$0.3 million and \$0.2 million for the three months ended June 30, 2020 and 2019, respectively, and \$0.5 million and \$0.2 million for the six months ended June 30, 2020 and 2019, respectively.